 Call Center Overview

-Azure Cognitive Services for Language and Speech can help you realize partial or full automation of telephony-based customer interactions, and provide accessibility across multiple channels.
+Azure AI services for Language and Speech can help you realize partial or full automation of telephony-based customer interactions, and provide accessibility across multiple channels.
 With the Language and Speech services, you can further analyze call center transcriptions, extract and redact conversation personally identifiable information (PII), summarize the transcription, and detect the sentiment.

-Some example scenarios for the implementation of Azure Cognitive Services in call and contact centers are:
+Some example scenarios for the implementation of Azure AI services in call and contact centers are:

 - Virtual agents: Conversational AI-based telephony-integrated voicebots and voice-enabled chatbots